emerald-geomodelling/beryllium/README.md

 # Processing and inversion tools for AEM

 <img align="right" width="300" src="./model.png">

 Emerald has open sourced our tooling for processing and inversion in a notebook.
-This is the same code that we run in our pipelines in our online tool [Beryl](https://beryl.emrld.no/).
+This is the same code that we run in our pipelines in our online tool Beryl.
+Please contact us at *ehATemrld.no* if you want beta access to Beryl.

 As a result, you can always recreate the exact same results you got online locally and inspect the code that produced them, giving you the transparency you need in a scientific setting.
 What the online tool provide on top of this is a very nice manual culling tool with an integrated map view, a graphical editor for your processing workflow, and of course, the ability to run inversion on fast machines in the cloud without having to install and manage those machines!